galiminus/pioupiouchess/README.md

 It's a chess game you can play on Twitter.
 You can start a game or join any game you can find and play against your followers in a tree of chess games.

+Start a new game at https://pioupiouchess.phorque.it or play against me here https://twitter.com/ph0rqu3/status/921676233267646465

 ## Installation

 ```